 $79 | $945 | 1-800-776-4737 |

-Non-owner insurance is one of the more affordable types of car insurance since it includes only liability coverage for property damage or injuries you cause to others.
-This liability-only approach meets Illinois's minimum requirements but costs less than traditional policies.
-Standard car insurance costs more because it includes higher liability limits plus comprehensive and collision coverage that protects your own vehicle.
+Non-owner insurance is one of the more affordable types of car insurance because it only covers liability, property damage or injuries you cause to others.
+That coverage level meets Illinois's minimum requirements but costs less than a traditional policy.
+Standard car insurance costs more because it offers higher liability limits and comprehensive and collision coverage for your own vehicle.

 How Much Is Non-Owner Car Insurance in Illinois?

-Across six providers in Illinois, non-owner car insurance rates average $58 per month, which is notably lower than the state's overall average of $73 monthly or $881 annually.
-This shows there's real potential for savings when you shop around, though actual costs vary based on market data and individual factors.
+Across six providers in Illinois, non-owner car insurance averages $58 per month.
+That's $15 less than the state's overall average of $73 monthly ($881 annually), and actual costs vary based on your driving history and other individual factors.

 Monthly Premium